Section 80-IAC: Deduction in respect of Eligible Business or Eligible Start Up

 Provided that this condition shall not apply in respect of a start-up which is formed as a result of the re-establishment, reconstruction or revival by the assessee of the business of any such undertaking as referred to in section 33B, in the circumstances and within the period specified in that section;

-See also [Section 80RRB]: Deduction in respect of Royalty on Patents
+See also [Section 80TTB]: Deduction in respect of Interest on Deposits in case of Senior Citizens

 (ii) it is not formed by the transfer to a new business of machinery or plant previously used for any purpose.